fanduel-oss/refract/docs/recipes/dependency-injection.md

 Which is definitely a lot nicer!

-But we can do better - instead of importing and connecting our Refract context every time we use `withEffects`, we can enhance the default `withEffects` hoc by wrapping it with our context once in a `sideEffects.js` file:
+But we can do better - instead of importing and connecting our Refract context every time we use `withEffects`, we can enhance the default `withEffects` HoC by wrapping it with our context once in a `sideEffects.js` file:

 ```js
 import { createContext } from 'react'